ealsedewilde/ledenadministratieCCNL/README.md

 I've chosen for FXML because I had no experience of building screens.
 In such a situation the SceneBuilder is handy to roughly model the screens.
 I also had the idea that FXML somehow will give me a ModelViewController like solution.
 I now think that the View (FXML) is too closely coupled with the Java-FX controller to have a true MVC-paradigm.

 The application has three groups of FXML resources.
 1. FXML resources that make up de main flow of the application.
-They a triggerd by a menuchoice.
+They a triggered by a menuchoice event.
-2. FXML resources that a pages in foms.
+2. FXML resources that the pages in a multi page form.
 3. FXML resources that are used in popup windows

 I need a mechanism to control the main flow between the dozens of fxml files.
 I have defined the `PageName` enum that points to the fxml file that it refers to.
-I noticed that loading fxml is a quite heavy task, so once loaded I cache the fxml; in the `PageController`.
-Caching means that the initialization of controllers only happens once.
+I noticed that loading fxml is a quite heavy task, so once loaded I cache the fxml; in the `PageName` instance.
+Multi page forms are special cases.
+There is one framework fxml file that is used for all forms.
+So the same fxml is used by multiple controllers.
+The `FormController` handles the generic functionality for all forms.
+Extensions of this class handle the various pages of a form.
+Caching fxml means that the fxml initialization of controllers only happens once.
 When reusing a screen it has to be reset explicitly.
 (I'm used to it, but I'm not sure if it is the best option.)
 Later i came across the FxWeaver framework.
 I've looked at it, but found it not flexible enough to suit my needs, so I sticked to the mechanism I had.

 ## Controlling the UI.